A Case Study S Burkett Ave Stockton: 3 Siblings Inherit Stockton House: Fix & Sell the House or Rent it Out?

 In talking to our customers it is clear to me that becoming a landlord is less a decision based on an opportunity than it is of one of with considerable planning.
 Older homes present many challenges as it is very difficult to determine the source of many house problems unless you can first gut the house.
 As a result, the hidden problems are revealed and unless you are prepared to deal with cost of fixing the entire house, fixing one or two things on a long list is just going to kick the problem down the road.

-Our plan allowed the family to get fair market value for the home minus the cost of repairs and wash their hands of the ongoing liability with the City of Stockton’s Code Enforcement department and more code violations.
+Our plan allowed the family to get fair market value for the home in Stockton minus the cost of repairs and wash their hands of the ongoing liability with the City of Stockton’s Code Enforcement department and more code violations.

 While the thought of renting out the house and pocketing a few hundred dollars each a month may have looked attractive at first, the family soon realized that the rent would never cover the cost of the ongoing and overall repairs, combined with the cost of homeowners insurance and property taxes.
 They saw that they were better selling their Stockton home for cash and splitting the equity they received from the house to individually do with what they pleased.